 When I embarked on my anime figure collecting journey, I was at a loss for where to start.
 Navigating trustworthy sites to purchase anime figures within the US was a daunting task.
 Realizing that many newcomers likely share my initial concerns, I’ve compiled a comprehensive guide to purchasing anime figures.

 If you are looking to buy anime statues in addition to anime figures, we also wrote a dedicated post on our favorite sites to buy anime statues from and if you are into manga as well be sure to check out our favorite manga sites and stores!

 To give you an idea as to what I’m into, I mostly collect resin statues, scale figures, Nendoroids, and WCFs as of late.
 I’ve collected different things over the years though, so I’ve bought items from a variety of sites.

-Before I get started with the sites, I want to first mention that places like eBay and Amazon are riddled with fakes of figures.
-Unless you are familiar with how to spot bootlegs and what kind of warning signs to look for, I would stay away from those sites unless you are buying from a reputable seller, the company that made the figure, or Amazon themselves.
+Before I get started with the sites, I want to first mention that places like eBay and Amazon are riddled with fake figures.
+Unless you are familiar with how to spot bootlegs and what kind of warning signs to look for, I would stay away from those sites unless you are buying from a reputable seller, the company that made the figure, or Amazon itself.